 Smoothies are one of the very best ways I have found to feed myself well when caring for babies (and toddlers).
 (Along with these Lactation Cookies.)

-They are quick to make, loaded with nutrients, and incredibly easy to drink even if you need to be caring for baby at the same time.
+This postpartum snack or meal is quick to make, loaded with nutrients, and incredibly easy to drink even if you need to be caring for baby at the same time.
 This lactation smoothie is meant to help breastfeeding mamas nourish themselves with a delicious mix of healthy fats, protein, and ingredients that may help keep milk supply strong.
 But the nutritious and delicious smoothie is great for all parents, breastfeeding or not!

 Ingredients You Need